boukew99/boukew99.github.io/bookmarks.md

 [blue marble NASA images](https://visibleearth.nasa.gov/collection/1484/blue-marble) A catalog of NASA images and animations of our home planet.

-[Fullmetal Alchemist Manga Online](https://alchemist-fullmetal.com/) the manga online, which explores science, the law of equivalent exchange and more in a fictional world.

 [Inigo Quilez](https://iquilezles.org/), much about computer graphics.